deepshikha-bytes/cleanindia-connect/README.md

-# CleanIndia Connect
+# 🌱 CleanIndia Connect

+> **Report.
+Track.
+Improve.
+Together.**

-CleanIndia Connect is a civic-tech sustainability platform that helps citizens report garbage and cleanliness-related problems, generate formal complaint text, share sustainability tips, and track clean impact.
+**CleanIndia Connect** is an open-source civic-tech platform that helps citizens report public cleanliness issues, attach image proof, generate formal complaint text, explore sustainability tips, and track the progress of issues that matter to their communities.

+It is being built to support a cleaner, more transparent, and more sustainable India through simple citizen action and modern web technology.

+---

+## ✨ Why this project exists

+Public cleanliness problems are often seen every day, but reporting them properly is usually slow, confusing, or ignored.

+CleanIndia Connect aims to make that process easier by giving people one place to:

+- report garbage and sanitation issues
+- upload image proof
+- generate complaint-ready text
+- track report status
+- learn sustainability habits
+- explore community-driven action

+---

-## Mission
+## 🚀 Key features

-To support the vision of a cleaner and more sustainable India by making it easier for citizens to report problems, spread awareness, and take action.

-## Main Features

 - Garbage issue reporting
 - Image proof upload